enderphan94/Learn-Power-Shell/README.md

 - It's a part of the AD module which is a part of RSAT (Remote Server Administration Tools). microsoft.com/en-us/download/details.aspx?id=7887

-# Some usful book for rookie and master:
+# Some useful books for rookie and master:

 Beginners: